learning-zone/nodejs-package-list/README.md

 ## Database

 * [Mongoose](http://mongoosejs.com) - Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
-* [Mongoose Paginate v2](https://www.npmjs.com/package/mongoose-paginate-v2) - A customizable cursor based pagination plugin for Mongoose.
 * [MySQL](https://www.npmjs.com/package/mysql) - A node.js driver for mysql.
 It is written in JavaScript, does not require compiling.
 * [Sequelize](https://www.npmjs.com/package/sequelize) - Sequelize is a promise-based Node.js ORM for Postgres, MySQL, SQLite and Microsoft SQL Server.
-* [Knex.js](https://knexjs.org/) Knex.js is a "batteries included" SQL query builder for Postgres, MSSQL, MySQL, MariaDB, SQLite3, Oracle, and Amazon Redshift designed to be flexible, portable, and fun to use.
+* [Knex.js](https://knexjs.org/) - Knex.js is a "batteries included" SQL query builder for Postgres, MSSQL, MySQL, MariaDB, SQLite3, Oracle, and Amazon Redshift designed to be flexible, portable, and fun to use.

 ## Development